 Not coincidentally, one of her spell cards is named "The World."
 The fandom, naturally, has run away with this.

 In the Roger Zelazny-authored game Chronomaster, the protagonist travels through pocket universes which have had their time stopped.
-Possibly justified, in that the protagonist is surrounded by a bubble of time allowing him to breathe and interact with the world and characters.
+After he finds out this was done for a just cause, he joins forces with the perpetrator and helps him stop several more.
+The protagonist and some NPCs carry devices ("bottled time"), surrounding them by a bubble of normal time allowing to breathe and interact with the world and characters.
 Walking next to a bird frozen in mid-flight, for example, would see this bird continue flying while it is inside the field of this time bubble.
-One puzzle also involves giving a capsule full of "time" to an NPC, to gain his help.
+One puzzle also involves giving a bottled time to an NPC, to gain his help, in one cutscene a criminal is disabled by having his bottled time broken.

 In World of Warcraft the Bronze (acting as Time Police) and Infinite (interlopers trying to change timeline) Dragonflights have access to this amongst other time-related magic.
 On some occasions these powers are granted to players to use, such as in an Occulus instance where you can ride Bronze Drakes who can freeze everybody except your party in the whole area – it gets most use during the final boss battle of the instance, where you have to freeze him when he increases his attack.